-This article provides step-by-step instructions for opening and closing emergency exit windows.
+This article provides instructions for opening and closing Hehr/LCI emergency exit and vent windows.

-Hehr Egress Emergency Exit Window
+Hehr/LCI Egress Emergency Exit Window

 Select Hehr windows have an opening window pane in the egress window for ventilation.
 This style of window can also be opened in the event of an emergency.